by India Westbrook

 Coweta County Sheriff Mike Yeager, who is serving his sixth term as sheriff and is chairman of the P.O.S.T.
 Council, paid a visit to University of West Georgia Newnan to talk to criminology students about his career in law enforcement and provide a real-world insight on ethics.

-“Ethics is not just a huge part in law enforcement, it’s about life,” Sheriff Yeager said.
+“Ethics is not just a huge part in law enforcement, it’s about life,” Yeager said.

 He explained that a lot has changed in the way law enforcement operates, including implementing training to reinforce the importance of high ethical behavior.
 He also spoke on equal opportunity in the work place and how many jobs are available for women in law enforcement.

-“Technology is great, but nothing beats good shoe-leather investigating,” Sheriff Yeager said.
+“Technology is great, but nothing beats good shoe-leather investigating,” Yeager said.

 He challenged students to get out and do traditional investigating, which he believes is an important part to this profession.

-“Stay in school,” Sheriff Yeager advised.
+“Stay in school,” Yeager advised.
 “Get that degree.
 Don’t stop.”Posted on